bitcoinj/bitcoinj.github.io/testing.md

 ## Unit tests

-Bitcoinj provides a `TestUtils` class that can do things like manufacture fake `Transaction` objects and so on.
+Bitcoinj provides a `FakeTxBuilder` class that can be used to manufacture fake `Transaction` objects.
 Take a look at the test suite for bitcoinj itself to see how to use the utilities.
 Unit tests are a great way to build robustness in your software, although due to the many subtle complexities of the Bitcoin protocol they're not always sufficient to ensure things work correctly.

 </div>